ConnBB/DesignPatterns/README.md

 **Programmatic example**

-In C# it can be done by implementing IEnumerable and IEnumerator.
-Translating our radio stations example from above.
+In C# it can be done by implementing IEnumerable<T>.
+Translating our radio statiIons example from above.
 First of all we have `RadioStation`

 ```C#
 class RadioStation